You, Your Dog & Parasites

 It is fairly common for a dog to become infected with an internal or external parasite at some point in its lifetime.
 Parasites can affect your dog in a variety of ways, ranging from simple irritation to causing life-threatening conditions if left untreated.
 Some parasites can infect and transmit diseases to people.

 By following your veterinarian’s recommendations and having your pet tested for parasites annually, you can protect your dog and your family from potentially harmful parasites all year long.
-Click on the parasites at the top for information on the signs they cause in pets, where they are located, how they affect your dog, the health risks to people, and prevention tips.
+Click on the parasite links to the right for information on the signs they cause in pets, where they are located, how they affect your dog, the health risks to people, and prevention tips.